jmahmood/pytbar/README.md

 py-tbar
 ===========

+This consists of two parts:
-A python library that parses Japan Posts' postal code CSV files and add them to DBs (currently only redis)
+- A library that parses Japan Posts' postal code CSV files and adds the parsed data to a  DBs
+  - We currently only support Redis.
+- A Tornado server that serves JSON data when it is sent a Japanese postal code.

 Dependencies:
 - Python 2.6+